Locations:

 Emergency treatment for acute heart failure restores blood flow and oxygen levels.
 Care often includes:

-• Supplemental oxygen delivers extra oxygen you breathe in through a mask.
+• Oxygen therapy, which delivers extra oxygen you breathe in through a mask.

-• Vasodilators, medications that open narrowed blood vessels.
+• Vasodilators, which are medications that open narrowed blood vessels.

-• Water pills (diuretics) help the body get rid of excess fluid.
+• Water pills (diuretics), which are medicines that help your body get rid of excess fluid.

-After you leave the hospital, you may need medications, like beta blockers or water pills, to maximize heart health.
-Other treatments may be necessary to prevent future episodes of acute heart failure.
+Acute heart failure isn’t curable, but it’s treatable.
+After you leave the hospital, you may need medications, like beta-blockers or water pills, to maximize heart health.
+You may need other treatments to prevent future episodes of acute heart failure.

 These treatments may include surgery to: